jrasm91/opg/README.md

 ##opg-old
 Original Java implementation of One Page Genealogy.
 Very hard to understand code.
+* test1.pdf --> good example of multisheet chart
+* OnePageGenealogy.ppt --> some slides that show how opg works

 ##opg-new
 Java version of basic GUI and spacing algorithm.